CiscoDevNet/homebridge-c9800/README.md

 # How This Code Works

 This NodeJS code will accomplish the following tasks:
+1. Creates a parent container accessory in Homebridge, to be shared with Apple homekit - one per WLC
-1. Creates a set of Light Switch accessories in Homebridge, to be shared with Apple homekit
+2. Creates a set of child Light Switch accessories in Homebridge, to be shared with Apple homekit - one per WLAN
-2. Exposes two functions to Homebridge – one to interrogate the WLAN status, the other to set the status
+3. Exposes two functions to Homebridge – one to interrogate the WLAN status, the other to set the status
-3. Provides any error back to Homebridge for logging
+4. Provides any error back to Homebridge for logging

 # Installation Steps